-0 Inhaled Fumes evolved during welding operations may be irritating to the upper-respiratory tract and may be harmful if inhaled.
+Information on toxicologi cal effects Inhaled Fumes evolved during welding operations may be irritating to the upper-respiratory tract and may be harmful if inhaled.
+Fluoride vapours and thermally produced particulates (fume) of the calcium, sodium and potassium salts are potent mucous membrane irritants.
+Acute effects of fluoride inhalation include irritation of nose and throat, coughing and chest discomfort.
+A single acute over-exposure may even cause nose bleed.
 Manganese fume is toxic and produces nervous system effects characterised by tiredness.
 Acute poisoning is rare although acute inflammation of the lungs may occur.
 A chemical pneumonia may also result from frequent exposure.
 Inhalation of freshly formed metal oxide particles sized below 1.5 microns and generally between 0.02 to 0.05 microns may result in "metal fume fever".
 Persons with impaired respiratory function, airway diseases and conditions such as emphysema or chronic bronchitis, may incur further disability if excessive concentrations of particulate are inhaled.
 If prior damage to the circulatory or nervous systems has occurred or if kidney damage has been sustained, proper screenings should be conducted on individuals who may be exposed to further risk if handling and use of the material result in excessive exposures.
 Harmful levels of ozone may be found when working in confined spaces.
 Symptoms of exposure include irritation of the upper membranes of the respiratory tract and lungs as well as pulmonary (lung) changes including irritation, accumulation of fluid (congestion and oedema) and in some cases haemorrhage.
 Exposure may aggravate any pre-existing lung condition such as bronchitis, asthma or emphysema.
 Ingestion Not normally a hazard due to physical form of product.
-Skin Contact Skin contact does not normally present a hazard, though it is always possible that occasionally individuals may be found who react to substances usually regarded as inert.
-Arc rays can burn skin Eye Fumes from welding/brazing operations may be irritating to the eyes.
-Arc rays can injure eyes Chronic Principal route of exposure is inhalation of welding fumes from electrodes and workpiece.
+Considered an unlikely route of entry in commercial/industrial environments Skin Contact Skin contact does not normally present a hazard, though it is always possible that occasionally individuals may be found who react to substances usually regarded as inert.
+Eye Fumes from welding/brazing operations may be irritating to the eyes.
+Chronic Principal route of exposure is inhalation of welding fumes from electrodes and workpiece.
 Reaction products arising from electrode core and flux appear as welding fume depending on welding conditions, relative volatilities of metal oxides and any coatings on the workpiece.
 Studies of lung cancer among welders indicate that they may experience a 30-40% increased risk compared to the general population.
 Since smoking and exposure to other cancer-causing agents, such as asbestos fibre, may influence these results, it is not clear whether welding, in fact, represents a significant lung cancer risk.

-Welding fume with high levels of ferrous materials may lead to particle deposition in the lungs (siderosis) after long exposure.
-This clears up when exposure stops.
-Chronic exposure to iron dusts may lead to eye disorders. severe disorders of the nervous system, has been reported in welders working on Mn steels in confined spaces.
-Ozone is suspected to produce lung cancer in laboratory animals; no reports of this effect have been documented in exposed human populations.
-Other welding process exposures can arise from radiant energy UV flash burns, thermal burns or electric shock The welding arc emits ultraviolet radiation at wavelengths that have the potential to produce skin tumours in animals and in over-exposed individuals, however, no confirmatory studies of this effect in welders have been reported.
+$Welding \ fume \ with \ high \ levels \ of \ ferrous \ materials \ may \ lead \ to \ particle \ deposition \ in \ the \ lungs \ (siderosis) \ after \ long \ exposure.$ severe disorders of the nervous system, has been reported in welders working on Mn steels in confined spaces.